 But if we knit all stitches in every wrong side row instead of purling them, the pattern becomes reversible.
 As a bonus, this small change stops the fabric from curling and the swatch stays flat even without blocking.

-This concept is also explained in a video tutorial.
-Click here to watch it, or scroll down to the bottom of this page.
+This concept is also explained in this video tutorial.

 Use this stitch pattern as an all-over stitch for a lace scarf or a wrap, and your project will look the same on both sides of the work.
-Remember to add selvedge stitches to make the edges of your scarf neat and clean (here’s a tutorial that describes a few options for creating neat side edges).
+Remember to add selvedge stitches to make the edges of your scarf neat and clean (here’s a book that describes twelve ways to create neat side edges).